 The Old Lumpkin County Courthouse, which now houses the Dahlonega Gold Museum, was originally built in 1836, right near the start of Dahlonega’s Gold Rush boom.

 The courthouse is said to be haunted by a tall figure in a hooded robe that the staff refer to as Tommy.
-People have sighted Tommy in the courthouse windows and on the balcony.
+People have caught sight of Tommy in the courthouse windows and on the balcony.

 3. Grapes & Ghosts Tasting Room